seamplex/feenox/doc/tutorials/110-tensile-test/README.md

  #. etc.

-A final preliminary comment before starting the actual tutorial is that [FeenoX](https://www.seamplex.com/feenox/) is designed to work as an engineering “transfer function” between one (or more) input files and zero (or more) output files (which might include the terminal):
+A final comment is that [FeenoX](https://www.seamplex.com/feenox/) is designed to work as an engineering “transfer function” between one (or more) input files and zero (or more) output files (which might include the terminal):

 ```include
 transfer.md